roadrunner-server/docs/queues/overview-queues.md

 #### getPayload

-Also you can get payload data in `string` format using the `getPayload` method.
+Also, you can get payload data in `string` format using the `getPayload` method.
 This method may be useful to you in cases of transferring all data to the DTO.

 {% code title="script.php" %}